Norfolk: Theatres

 The Pavilion Theatre (Cromer) is a 510-seater venue on the end of Cromer Pier, best known for hosting the 'end-of-the-pier' show, the Seaside Special.
 The theatre also presents comedy, music, dance, opera, musicals and community shows.

 The Britannia Pier Theatre (Great Yarmouth) mainly hosts popular comedy acts such as the Chuckle Brothers and Jim Davidson.
 The theatre has 1,200 seats and is one of the largest in Norfolk.

-The Theatre Royal (Norwich) has been on its present site for nearly 250 years, the Act of Parliament in the tenth year of the reign of George II having been rescinded in 1761.
+The Theatre Royal in Norwich has been on its present site for nearly 250 years, the act of parliament in the tenth year of the reign of George II having been rescinded in 1761.
 The 1,300-seat theatre, the largest in the city, hosts a mix of national touring productions including musicals, dance, drama, family shows, stand-up comedians, opera and pop.

-The Norwich Playhouse (Norwich) hosts theatre, comedy, music and other performing arts.
+The Norwich Playhouse hosts theatre, comedy, music and other performing arts.
 It has a seating capacity of 300.

-The Maddermarket Theatre (Norwich) opened in 1921 and was the first permanent recreation of an Elizabethan theatre.
+The Maddermarket Theatre in Norwich opened in 1921 and was the first permanent recreation of an Elizabethan theatre.
 The founder was Nugent Monck who had worked with William Poel.
 The theatre has a seating capacity of 312.

-The Norwich Puppet Theatre (Norwich) was founded in 1979 by Ray and Joan DaSilva as a permanent base for their touring company and was first opened as a public venue in 1980, following the conversion of the medieval church of St. James in the heart of Norwich.
-Under subsequent artistic directors – Barry Smith and Luis Z. Boy – the theatre established its current pattern of operation.
-It is a nationally unique venue dedicated to puppetry, and currently houses a 185-seat raked auditorium, 50 seat Octagon Studio, workshops, an exhibition gallery, shop and licensed bar.
-It is the only theatre in the Eastern region with a year-round programme of family-centred entertainment.
+The Norwich Puppet Theatre was founded in 1979 by Ray and Joan DaSilva as a permanent base for their touring company and opened to the public in 1980, following the conversion of the medieval church of St James in central Norwich.
+Under subsequent artistic directors, Barry Smith and Luis Z. Boy, the theatre developed its current programme of performances and activities.
+It is one of the few British theatres dedicated solely to puppetry and houses a 185-seat raked auditorium, a 50-seat Octagon Studio, workshops, an exhibition gallery, shop, and licensed bar.
+It remains the only venue in the East of England offering a year-round programme of family-oriented puppet performances.